OfficeDev/Microsoft-Teams-Samples/samples/meetings-transcription/csharp/README.md

 # Bot to show the transcript of the meeting using Microsoft Graph API.

-Bot to show the transcript of the meeting using Microsoft Graph API.
+This is a sample application which demonstrates how to get Transcript using Graph API and show it in the task module.

 ## Key features